 Well its not a kennel for one, its a home.
 We are what many would classify as a "hobby kennel", I still say its a home.
 We are not going to turn out 35 puppies at a time, sorry its just not going to happen.
 Our dogs are not raised in a barn or in cages, they live in the house with us.
 They are an everyday part of our lives and so are their pups until they go to their new homes.
-We believe responsible owners make the best owners and we can not be responsible if our dogs are "out of site out of mind" as they say.
+We believe responsible owners make the best owners.

 We are located in Frenchtown Montana, and our aim is to breed calm family friendly dogs that have the good qualities of both pure English and American/English Labradors.
 Their bloodlines are strong in the areas of show, therapy, and hunting.
 Every Bear Bones Labrador must pass extensive genetic and veterinary tests before we will allow them to breed.
 The AKC allows for breeding as young as eight months but OFA will not certify hips and elbows until the dogs mature at the age of two.